-However, did you know that if done correctly, emailing your clients with news from your spa or salon IS a fantastic way to re-connect, influence and even bring more money into your spa.
-Committing just one hour per week of your time is not only going to increase your sales, but is also one of the best ways to build trust, engage with, educate and gain loyalty from your clients.
+Did you know that if done correctly, emailing your clients with news from your spa or salon IS a fantastic way to re-connect, influence and bring more money into your spa.
+Committing just one hour per week is not only going to increase your sales, but is also one of the best ways to build trust, engage with, educate and gain loyalty from your clients.

 It’s a free opportunity with no cost in advertising!
 You can showcase your products and treatments, build your brand and commicate with your clients.
 If you’re not already doing this you literally are missing out.

 Where does the increased sales and money -making come in?

 Let’s take a look at just a few examples of what you can write about and how this will equate to pumping up your sales quickly.

 Write about and use these 6 simple tricks: